ccerv1/blog/essays/funding_the_commons.md

-{
-  "title": "Reflections on Funding the Commons", "date": "06/26/2022"
+Reflections on Funding the Commons

-}
----
+June 26, 2022

-Some quick thoughts after attending the [Funding the Commons](public/images/fundingthecommons2022.pdf) event in New York this past week.
+> Some quick thoughts after attending the [Funding the Commons](../assets/pdf/fundingthecommons2022.pdf) event in New York this past week.

 ## 1. Funding models & incentives need to be reinvented